 I have come back to Red Deer to expand the film Industry with the aid of the arts.
 The Red Deer Arts Council has been a supportive organization for many artists over the years and supported community projects, which also help to build the strengths of the talented people here at home.
 My hope and shared vision is to retain our talented individuals by providing community involvement and suggestions creating placement within the arts with projects significant to their education and passions where their artistic talents are related.

-She studied music and completed the Theatre Studies Performance diploma program at Red Deer College, then continued her studies at Sheridan College in Oakville, Ontario completing her Advanced Diploma in Musical Theatre Performance many moons ago…. and she’s wrapping up the degree upgrade program that became available to alumni in the past 4 years.
+She studied music and completed the Theatre Studies Performance diploma program at Red Deer College, then continued her studies at Sheridan College in Oakville, Ontario completing her Advanced Diploma in Musical Theatre Performance many moons ago….in May 2018, she graduated with Honours from the Bachelors of Musical Theatre Performance Program at Sheridan after completing the college's degree expansion program.

 Red Deer has both a vibrant music community and a theatre community, but somewhere in there she knows there are folks like her who love musical theatre, and she would love to see this art form return more to local stages.
-She is excited to share her passion for arts and culture with the broader community as part of the Board of the Red Deer Arts Council.
+She is excited to share her passion for arts and culture with the broader community working for the Board and with the members of the Red Deer Arts Council.

 David Gilmore: board member in waiting